British police make fourth arrest in TalkTalk cyber attack

-LONDON British police have made a fourth arrest in connection with a cyber attack on telecoms company TalkTalk, which the company said leaked the bank details of more than 20,000 customers.
+LONDON British police have made a fourth arrest in connection with a cyber attack on telecoms company TalkTalk (TALK.L) in which the company said bank details of more than 20,000 customers were hacked.

-A 16-year-old boy from Norwich in eastern England was held in custody before being bailed to a date in late March, pending further enquiries, police said in a statement on Wednesday.
-The boy's address was searched, police said.
+A 16-year-old boy from Norwich in eastern England was in custody and his address was being searched, London police said in a statement on Tuesday.

 On Saturday, a 20-year-old man from Staffordshire, central England, was arrested, following the arrests of a 16-year-old boy in west London and a 15-year-old boy in Northern Ireland.
 All three have been released on bail.